 About 358 AD, Hillel II established a fixed Jewish calendar based on mathematical and astronomical calculations.
+It replaced previous systems which had been based on observation of the moon, when the first sliver of light following a new moon determined the first day of the month.
 Click here to access his actual dates for 563 AD and view approximate dates for 31 AD that are based on Pope Gregory's western calendar established in 1582.

 Ten days were added to the calendar by Pope Gregory in 1582 when October 5th became October 15th.
 So to convert back to a previous Julian date, if it is just prior to that day in 1582 we subtract 10 days from the Gregorian date, if before 1500 9 days, 1400 8 days, 1300 7 days, 1100 6 days, 1000 5 days, 900 4 days, 700 3 days, and before 600 was 2 days.

-Accordingly that Sunday in 563 AD is in fact March 25th in the Julian calendar that the Romans used and Saturday becomes March 24th.
+Accordingly that Passover Sunday in 563 AD is in fact March 25th in the Julian calendar that the Romans used.

 Continuing with the above rules, if before 500 subtract 1 day from the date.